Italian Eritrea: Fascist era

-According to the Italian census of 1939 the city of Asmara had a population of 98,000, of which 53,000 were Italians.
+According to the Italian census of 1939 the city of Asmara had a population of 98,000, of which 53,000 (54.0%) were Italians.
 This fact made Asmara the main "Italian town" of the Italian empire in Africa.
 Furthermore, because of the Italian architecture of the city, Asmara was called Piccola Roma (Little Rome).
 The total number of Italians in all of Eritrea was 75,000 in that year.

 Asmara was known to be an exceptionally modern city, not only because of its architecture, but Asmara also had more traffic lights than Rome did when the city was being built.
 The city incorporates many features of a planned city.
-Indeed, Asmara was an early example of an ideal modern city created by architects, an idea which was introduced into many cities across the world, such as Brasilia, but which was not altogether popular.
+Indeed, Asmara was an early example of an ideal modern city created by architects, an idea which was introduced into many cities across the world, such as Brasília, but which was not altogether popular.
 Features include designated city zoning and planning, wide treed boulevards, political areas and districts and space and scope for development.
 Asmara was not built for the Eritreans however; the Italians built it primarily for themselves and made the city a typical Italian city with even its own car race (called the Asmara circuit).

 The city has been regarded as "New Rome" due to its quintessential Italian touch, not only for the architecture but also for the wide streets, piazzas and coffee bars.
 While the boulevards are lined with palms and indigenous shiba'kha trees, there are numerable pizzerias and coffee bars, serving cappuccinos and lattes, as well as ice cream parlours.

 Many industrial investments were endorsed by the Italians in the area of Asmara and Massawa, but the beginning of World War II stopped the blossoming industrialization of Eritrea.